-Whether or not to terminate a business relationship is a commercial decision, except where required by law, for example, where the financial institution cannot obtain the required CDD information and EDD as applicable (Regulations 12(3) and 13(b) of the FIAML Regulations 2018).
-The financial institution should in these cases consider the following points when interacting with its customer:
+Whether or not to terminate a business relationship is a commercial decision, except where required by law, for example, where the reporting person cannot obtain the required CDD information and EDD as applicable (Regulations 12(3) and 13(b) of the FIAML Regulations 2018).
+The reporting person should in these cases consider the following points when interacting with its customer:

-- (a) it will become apparent to criminals that elements of their criminal activity is known to the financial institution, if it begins to ask probing questions regarding certain activities or if it seeks to terminate the relationship or decline entering into a business relationship without a meaningful pretext.
-The financial institution is therefore encouraged to carefully consider the wording of any statements made to customers explaining their decision; and - (b) the more information is included in the STR, the more valuable it will be to the FIU.
+- (a) it will become apparent to criminals that elements of their criminal activity is known to the reporting person, if it begins to ask probing questions regarding certain activities or if it seeks to terminate the relationship or decline entering into a business relationship without a meaningful pretext.
+The reporting person is therefore encouraged to carefully consider the wording of any statements made to customers explaining their decision; and - (b) the more information is included in the STR, the more valuable it will be to the FIU.